XavierChanth/Web-App-Boilerplate/README.md

 # Web-App-Boilerplate
-Boiler Plate for a Web App created with React, &amp; Express.
+Boiler Plate for a Web App created with React &amp; Express.